Student loans are considered installment loans, or loans that are repaid through regularly scheduled payments or installments.

 Federal Student Loans

 Federal student loans are installment loans available to students.
 To apply, students fill out the Free Application for Federal Student Aid (FAFSA®) each year.
-Federal student loans have fixed interest rates that are set annually by Congress, offer flexible repayment options, and have some borrower protections and benefits such as deferment and the option to pursue Public Service Loan Forgiveness.
+Federal student loans have fixed interest rates that are set annually by Congress, offer different repayment options, and have some borrower protections and benefits such as deferment and the option to pursue Public Service Loan Forgiveness.

 Private Student Loans